Rahul40571/portfolio/README.md

 # portfolio
-A portfolio developed using javascript, html and css
+A portfolio developed using javascript, HTML and CSS